The BIG LIST: Festivals in Gatlinburg and Pigeon Forge

 November-February.
 Winter means another season to celebrate and have fun!
 Watch the lights come on in Gatlinburg, Pigeon Forge and Sevierville – each town one day after the other, and each with literally millions of Christmas lights.
 Dollywood joins in too, with a few million more, and these are synced to music!
 The festivities season has begun, with multiple events all through winter.

-• Trolley Tour of Lights
+• Winter Tour of Lights

 • Tunes & Tales – Winter